 Having your travel, accommodation and schedule taken care of reduces the stress of a long haul holiday and cushions the culture shock, leaving you to simply enjoy.

-It’s incredible where you can travel to on these kinds of arranged trips – here are the top 4 ancient tours we would love to take:
+It’s incredible where you can travel to on these kinds of arranged trips – here are the top 4 ancient tours we would love to take and checkoff our bucket list:

 On a tour of Mexico you can see all of the most significant Mayan sites in two weeks – this vibrant Latin American country has loads to offer beyond the ruins themselves, its landscape being one of its most awe-inspiring assets.